dit/dit/docs/measures/total_correlation.rst

    In [1]: from dit import Distribution as D

-   In [2]: from dit.algorithms import total_correlation as T
+   In [2]: from dit.multivariate import total_correlation as T

    @doctest float
    In [3]: [ T(D(['0'*n, '1'*n], [0.5, 0.5])) for n in range(2, 6) ]